epicYoshi64/MM-Randomizer/README.md

 # MMRandomizer

 This is a randomizer for _The Legend of Zelda: Majora's Mask_ for the Nintendo 64.
 This program is currently not functional.
-I'm hoping that it will at least be able to generate spoiler logs by the end of the month.
-If you'd like to help out in any way, feel free to join the discord where we are coordinating things: https://discord.gg/2xpZYQq or submit a pull request, and somebody will probably merge it soon TM
+If you'd like to help out in any way with this project, feel free to join the [Discord](https://discord.gg/2xpZYQq) where we are coordinating things.

+For a functional MM Randomizer project, look to DB's [Discord]( https://discord.gg/VdPC6DR) and [Github](https://github.com/az64/mm-rando).

+For a more active and current version of that project, here's the community [Discord](https://discord.gg/8qbreUM) and project [Github](https://github.com/ZoeyZolotova/mm-rando).

 # General Description